timsinashok/hidden-plate/README.md

 # Hidden Plate

-Hidden Plate is a program designed to obscure the number plates of vehicles in images.
+Hidden Plate is a program designed to obscure the number plates of vehicles in images of cars.
 It serves as a tool for online car dealerships to maintain privacy and minimize the risks associated with uploading vehicle images containing license plate information to the internet.

 ## Program Description

-The program is trained on the annotated data downloaded from roboflow.
+The program is trained on the annotated data downloaded from the roboflow.
 The dataset is present <a href = "https://universe.roboflow.com/kanwal-masroor-gv4jr/yolov7-license-plate-detection">here. </a> The program utilizes YOLOv8 for image processing for detecting number plates in the image and uses computer vision to obscure number plates in vehicle images.
 This ensures that sensitive information is protected before images are uploaded to online platforms.

 ## Program Demonstration